-Police Pursuit Of Carjacked UPS Truck Through South Florida Streets Ends In Shootout
+Police Pursuit Of Carjacked UPS Truck Through South Florida Streets Ends With 4 Dead

-MIAMI (CBSMiami) – The pursuit of a carjacked UPS truck involving several police agencies through South Florida streets ended Thursday afternoon in Miramar with an exchange of gunfire.
+MIAMI (CBSMiami) – Police said two suspects who carjacked a UPS truck on Thursday afternoon and led several police agencies through the streets of South Florida are dead.

+The suspects who reportedly shot at police from the truck engaged police in a shootout resulting in their deaths on Miramar Parkway and Flamingo Road.

+A law enforcement source confirmed to CBS4 News that the UPS driver and a bystander were killed.

 Authorities said it began in Coral Gables after an armed robbery that took place at the Regent Jeweler’s located at 386 Miracle Mile.

-The woman was transported to a nearby hospital where her condition is not known.
+Police said a woman was shot during the robbery.
+She was transported to a nearby hospital where her condition is not known.

 Coral Gables Police Chief Ed Hudak offered a press conference Thursday evening where he confirmed that the UPS truck had been carjacked by two suspects and that someone had been shot at the jewelry store.